coryschires/parsley/readme.md

 _Note: The search term must be surrounded by quotes._

-This will print a table of results:
+This will print a table of results sorted by number of matches:

     +---------------------------------+
     | 3 Pertinent File(s) Found       |